awesomeeng/awesome-log/docs/LogFormatters.md

  - **`format(logentry)`**: The `format(logentry)` gets a `logentry` object that has a number of [different keys](#log-entry-keys) about the log message.
 It returns a string (or otherwise) formatted message, like in our example.

- Finally, once our new LogFormatter class is set, we call `defineFormatter(typeName,logWriter)` to tell AwesomeLog about it.  `defineFormatter(formatterName,logFormatter)` take two arguments, the first the `formatterName` is the string value to be used to reference the formatter in the `formatter` setting, and second the `logFormatter` is the formatter class we just defined (not an instance of the class) to call when the formatter is used.
+ Finally, once our new LogFormatter class is set, we call `defineFormatter(typeName,logFormatter)` to tell AwesomeLog about it.  `defineFormatter(formatterName,logFormatter)` take two arguments, the first the `formatterName` is the string value to be used to reference the formatter in the `formatter` setting, and second the `logFormatter` is the formatter class we just defined (not an instance of the class) to call when the formatter is used.

  After `defineWriter` is called, one can use the writer in `Log.init()`.